aidencullo/chess/README.md

-# P2P Chess
+# Chess

-P2P Chess is a standard chess game written in React that uses Peerjs for data transmission between parties.
+Online chess game written in React.

 ## How to play